brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 44 bht.md

 3. "A detail which we should have expected from Mark."

 ### Philip Schaff:
-1. "Mark, usually so exact, does not speak of the 'women and children' (Matthew)."
+1. "Mark, usually so exact, does not speak of the ‘women and children’ (Matthew)."
 2. "An evidence of independence."
-3. "Mark's omission of 'women and children' highlights his focus on the number of men, emphasizing the magnitude of the miracle."
+3. "Mark's omission of the 'women and children' highlights his focus on the number of men, emphasizing the magnitude of the miracle."

 ### Archibald T Robertson:
 1. "This remarkable miracle is recorded by all Four Gospels, a nature miracle that only God can work."